bahrus/pdpu/README.md

 Another benefit of making this explicit:  There is likely less overhead from components with display:none, as they may not get added to the [rendering tree](https://www.html5rocks.com/en/tutorials/internals/howbrowserswork/#Render_tree_construction).

-If you prefer attributes over separate elements to pass data from one element to another, take a look at the [pass-down](https://www.webcomponents.org/element/pass-down) component.
-I'm a bit on the fence which I prefer.
-I think the strongest case for using separate elements, like p-d, is that you can cleanly document what each passing event does with  a line of html commentary.

 ## Compact notation